-Planning children’s birthday parties… It sounds pretty simple on the face of it, so why did I almost end up having panic attacks about organising my daughter Sofia’s fourth birthday party?
+Planning children’s birthday parties sounds pretty simple on the face of it, so why did I almost end up having a panic attack about organising my daughter Sofia’s fourth birthday party?

-Rule one of planning children’s birthday parties: get in early with the invite!
+Rule one of planning children’s birthday parties: get invites out early!

 Sofia’s friends have birthdays around the same time of year, so the first rule was: get in early.
 One of the mums sent out the invitations for her child’s party over two months ahead of time!
 This clashed with when we were planning Sofia’s so I had to change date.
 My husband thought I was mad for doing this but I didn’t want her to be disappointed that most of her friends couldn’t make it.